Robert W. Passfield

 Technology in Transition: The Soo Ship Canal 1889-1985

-Technology in Transition: The 'Soo' Ship Canal, l889-1985 ( Ottawa: Canadian Parks Service, l989), 267 p., illus.
+Technology in Transition: The 'Soo' Ship Canal, l889-1985 by Robert W. Passfield ( Ottawa: Canadian Parks Service, l989), 267 p., illus.
 This book covers three aspects of the Sault Ste.
 Marie Ship Canal: its construction in 1889-1895; its electrification and operation; and the erection of a novel emergency swing bridge dam to protect the ship canal opening into Lake Superior.

 Technological innovations are discussed within the context of contemporary North American and European developments during a veritable age of technology in transition.
 The design evolution of the engineering structures and their operating mechanisms is discussed within a political, economic, and technological context, encompassing a National Policy of economic development.